ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 To change the System Service Tools (SST) and Dedicated Service Tools (DST) passwords, complete the following steps:

-1. Go to the **IBM Power Virtual Server** instance in the {{site.data.keyword.powerSys_notm}} user interface and click your IBM i VM instance.
+1. Go to the **IBM Power Virtual Server** instance in the {{site.data.keyword.powerSys_notm}} user interface and click your IBM i VSI.
 The Virtual server instance details page is displayed.
 2. Click **VM actions** in the Virtual server details page and select **IBM i operations** from the drop-down list.
 The IBM i operations dialog is displayed.
 3. Select **(21) Active dedicated service tools** option from the list displayed on the **Control Panel funstions** tab.
 4. Click **Run action**.